reTHINK-project/dev-hyperty/docs/connector/readme.md

 **parameters**

-*name* - is a string to identify the Group Chat

-*user* - array of users to be invited to join the Group Chat.
-Users are identified with reTHINK User URL.
+*user* - user to be invited that is identified with reTHINK User URL.

+*stream* - WebRTC local MediaStream retrieved by the Application

+*name* - is a string to identify the connection.

 **returns**